vxhernandez/behind_the_wheel/README.md

 - **Database Design:** Designed a robust database schema and created tables to efficiently store data.
 - **Data Population:** Populated the database with relevant data and ensured data integrity.
-- **Data Cleaning and ETL:** Conducted data cleaning and ETL (Extract, Transform, Load) processes to prepare the data for analysis.
+- **Data Cleansing and ETL:** Conducted data cleaning and ETL (Extract, Transform, Load) processes to prepare the data for analysis.
 - **Exploratory Data Analysis (EDA):** Analyzed the data to identify patterns, trends, and insights that drive decision-making.
 - **Analytical Questions:** Defined and answered pertinent analytical questions to uncover actionable insights.
 - **Tools and Technologies:**